Linaro/lava/doc/v2/debian.rst

 branch and commit your changes to ensure that a :ref:`local version string <local_version_strings>` is used.

+There can also be new dependencies added by changes in master and staging before those changes are merged into release or uploaded as a production release.
+When these changes are merged into master, the packaging will also be updated.

 .. _local_version_strings:

 Local version strings